-In the late 1870s, at the peak of the American Aesthetic Movement, a wealthy businessman purchased a rural 11-acre lot south of Atlanta, Georgia.
+In the late 1870s, at the peak of the American Aesthetic Movement, a wealthy businessman named Legare H. Foster purchased a rural 11-acre lot in Madison, Georgia.
 The property was the former home of the Georgia Female Academy, which burned to the ground during the Civil War, leaving only the foundation.
-In 1883, the businessman built a 5,000 square foot mansion atop the foundation of the burned college.
+In 1883, Foster built a 5,000 square foot mansion atop the foundation of the burned college.

 The five bedroom, two bath Victorian mansion was considered by local newspapers to be the most elegant country home in Georgia.
 Each of the eight main rooms featured 14-foot ceilings and a fireplace.
 The first floor is complimented with black walnut built-in cabinets, stenciled ceilings and wainscoting.
 The downstairs pocket doors open to reveal the library.

-The Foster-Thomason-Miller House was sold in 1905.
-The second owner updated the color scheme throughout and repainted the exterior.
+The Foster-Thomason-Miller House was sold in 1889 to Robert Usher Thomason.
+Thomason updated the color scheme throughout and repainted the exterior.
 In 1916, indoor plumbing and electricity were added.
 It was also the first house in Madison County to have a gasification system.
+For the next ninety years, Thomason descendants occupied the home.

-Over the next 60 years, numerous members of the family occupied the home.
-In 1978, a couple purchased the mansion from the family of the second owner and immediately began restoring the home to its original glory.
+In 1978, the Millers purchased the mansion from Thomason descendants and immediately began restoring the home to its original glory.

 In 2001, a fire significantly damaged the rear addition of the house.
 The main portion of the house suffered primarily smoke and water damage.
 The Foster-Thomason-Miller House has sat vacant ever since.
 Even in its current state, a majority of the ornate 133-year old interior still remains intact.
 The house was listed for sale in 2015 for $459,000.
 By 2017, the house was off the market and in dire need of stabilization.